Inmate Mail Rules

 All outgoing mail will be reviewed for violations.

-Please note: Violations will result in the mail being returned to sender.
+Please note: Violations will result in the mail being returned to sender or placed in the inmate's property bin.

 •No SID #